 - Senior dog food is formulated with mature dogs in mind contains no poultry by-products

-- High protein senior dog food in gravy made with real beef with an optimal protein level for maintaining ideal body condition
+- High protein senior dog food made with real chicken as the first ingredient with an optimal protein level for maintaining an ideal body condition

-- Purina Pro Plan dog food senior formula helps support a healthy immune system and nourishes his skin and coat
+- Chicken dog food helps support a healthy immune system and nourishes his skin and coat

-- Purina Proudly produces this beef and rice canned dog food in Purina-owned facilities
+- Purina proudly produces this chicken and rice dog food in Purina-owned U.S. facilities

 - Made in the USA with global ingredients you can trust